 Both cards and lines are revolving credit.
 Credit lines are harder to get approval for as card approvals are ordinarily very quick, many times automated, while line require an in-depth underwriting review.
 Lines usually offer lower rates, according to Bankrate card rates average 13% while lines average 4%.

-With unsecured business financing, you partner with a lender who specializes in securing business credit cards.
+Here, you partner with a lender who specializes in securing business credit cards.
 This is a very unusual, very few know about program that few lending sources offer.

-The result of their services is that you often get up to five cards with the same credit limits of your highest limit accounts now.
 Multiple cards generate competition, and this means you can get your limits raised generally within 6 months or fewer of your first approval.
 Approvals can go up to $150,000 per entity for example, a corporation.

-With UBF they actually get you three to five business credit cards that report just to the business credit reporting agencies.
-This is significant, something the majority of lenders don’t offer or promote.
 Not only will you get cash, but you build your business credit as well so within three to four months, you can then use your recently established business credit to get even more money.